 A few years ago I realized I wanted to teach my tools in a very personal way – as if I was talking to you over coffee.

-So I began creating video courses – talking to you in each video in a very personal way – about all the research-based tools I’ve used to overcome my various challenges.
+So I began creating a range of online personal development courses – where I talk to you in each video in a very personal way – about all the research-based tools I’ve used to overcome my various challenges.

-I’m proud to say that these courses have already helped many thousands of people.
+I’m proud to say that these video courses have already helped many thousands of people of people around the world.

 I’ve infused these video courses – and all my books – with lots of empathy, research and humor.